JoshuaKasingLee/dungeon-game/assumptions.md

 - There is only 1 exit
 - Boulders can pass through swamp tiles without being slowed

+/// GOALS ///
+- Goals disappear from front-end only upon completion of all goals

 //////// MILESTONE 3 ASSUMPTIONS /////////